privyai/privy-mvp/README.md

 ## Acknowledgments

-- **Vercel AI SDK Team**: For the incredible AI orchestration framework
 - **shadcn**: For the beautiful, accessible UI components
 - **Fireworks AI**: For fast, privacy-focused inference
 - **Open Source Community**: For the foundation we build on